GoogleCloudPlatform/migrate-to-containers/guides/tomcat/1-prepare/README.md

 ```

 ## Install your Tomcat VM

+**Note:** You should have exited your MySQL VM be back in Cloud Shell as you start this section

 1. Create a new GCE instance
 ```
 gcloud compute instances create tomcat-petclinic --zone=$ZONE_ID --image-family=ubuntu-1804-lts --image-project=ubuntu-os-cloud --machine-type=e2-medium --boot-disk-size=10GB --tags=tomcat --project=$PROJECT_ID